jfrank1120/Tap-Up-/README.md

+# NOTE - Project Cannot Be Finished Due to Xcode 3 Versioning.
+Here for Nostaglia

 # Tap-Up-
-IOS Game that I am in the process of finishing
+IOS Game that I created during high school

 # Gameplay
 Basic concept of the game is that the player taps on the circle in order to make sure that it stays above the bottom barrier.